Meet our team

 Chairman of the Board

-Dr. Roger Mac Ginty is Professor at the School of Government and International Affairs at Durham University.
-He is Director of the Durham Global Security Institute (DGSi).
+Dr. Roger Mac Ginty is a Professor at the School of Government and International Affairs at Durham University.
+He is the Director of the Durham Global Security Institute (DGSi).
 With Professor Pamina Firchow, he founded Everyday Peace Indicators.
 Mac Ginty edits the journal Peacebuilding (with Oliver Richmond) and edits the book series ‘Rethinking Political Violence’.
 His main academic interest is in the interfaces between top-down and bottom-up approaches to peace.
 His latest book is "Everyday Peace: How so-called ordinary people can disrupt violent conflict" (Oxford: Oxford University Press, 2021).
 More can be found on his website at rogermacginty.com.

 Operations Manager